DavidBuchanan314/branflakes-ng/README.md

 obscure bugs which I never tracked down.

 `branflakes-ng` attempts to fix these issues.
-The brainfuck code is converted into a relatively flexible Internal Representation, which optimisations are then performed on.
+The brainfuck code is converted into a relatively flexible Intermediate Representation, which optimisations are then performed on.

 Finally, one of several backends is chosen to generate output code, whether it be x86_64 assembly or C source code.